riveroai/prp-context-engineering/docs/guide.md

 ---

 **Remember**: The goal is one-pass implementation success through comprehensive context.

+## Templates and Resources

+All project templates are now organized in:
+- **Templates**: `/docs/templates/`
+- **Master Guide**: `/docs/master-guide.md`
+- **Examples**: See HeadcountSync in `/forge/examples/`

+Start with the [Master Guide](./master-guide.md) for a complete overview of all resources.
 The PRP framework provides the methodology, your CLAUDE.md provides the rules, and together they enable autonomous AI development.

 **Critical Success Factor**: Context is King - more context = better results.